flutter/website/src/development/tools/devtools/_profiler.md

 the time a method spent executing only its own code.

-![Screenshot of a call tree table]({{site.url}}/assets/images/docs/tools/devtools/method-table.png) See the [Guidelines](#guidelines) section below to learn how to enable the blue and green vertical lines seen in this image.
+![Screenshot of a call tree table]({{site.url}}/assets/images/docs/tools/devtools/method-table.png)

 Selecting a method from the table on the left shows the call graph for that method.
 The call graph shows